Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Conclusions

 \section{Conclusions}

-We have analyzed the rate achievable through linear precoding in a Network MISO setting with Distributed CSIT.
-We have developed an achievable scheme that asymptotically attains the achievable rate in an ideal centralized setting where every TX is endowed with the best estimate among all the TXs.
-For the case in which the CSIT presents a hierarchical structure among TXs, the previous asymptotic insight is shown to be valid also at medium-SNR regime, where the performance obtained at both distributed and centralized settings are alike.
-This result implies that we are not only able to reach the DoF performance of the ideal centralized setting but also its \emph{beamforming gain} while obtaining accurate CSIT only at a subset of the transmit antennas.
+We have analyzed the achievable rate through linear precoding in a Network MISO setting with Distributed CSIT.
+We have developed an achievable scheme that asymptotically attains the achievable rate of an ideal centralized setting where every TX is endowed with the best estimate among all the TXs. \cmtblu{For the case in which the CSIT is distributed following a hierarchical structure among TXs}, the previous asymptotic insight is shown to be valid also at the moderate-SNR regime, where the performance obtained at both distributed and centralized settings are alike.
+This result implies that we are not only able to reach the DoF performance of the ideal centralized setting but also its \emph{beamforming gain} when there is precise CSIT only at a subset of the transmit antennas.
 Thus, the performance degradation on account of the CSI mismatches between TXs can be overcome by a properly designed precoding scheme which is aware of the distributed nature of the setting.
 Besides this, it has been shown that the quantization of the information available at certain nodes is helpful as it facilitates the consistency of the decision at all the transmitters.
-This last result could be applied to a broad set of distributed problems, in which the trade-off between global consistency and local accuracy has not been deeply analyzed yet.
+This last result could be applied to a broad set of distributed problems, in which the trade-off between global consistency and local precision has not been deeply analyzed yet. \cmtblu{Furthermore, this work fosters the question of whether we should \emph{enforce} heterogeneous CSIT allocation when designing the CSI sharing mechanism. }

 \begin{appendices}